Learning sparsity-promoting regularizers for linear inverse problems: Theoretical results on the deterministic optimization problem (1.2)

 \section{Theoretical results on the deterministic optimization problem \texorpdfstring{\eqref{eq:xhat}}{(1.2)}}

 The goal of this section is to study the well-posedness of the minimization problem formulated in \eqref{eq:xhat} for a fixed $B \in \mathcal{L}(\ell^2,X)$.
 Moreover, we study the stability of the minimization with respect to perturbations of $B$.
-To do so, let us introduce the following set of hypotheses. \begin{assumption}[Compatibility assumption between $\Se$ and $A$] Let the covariance matrix $\Se$ satisfy Assumption \ref{ass:stat}, and assume $\operatorname{Im}(A) \subset\operatorname{Im}(\Se)$.
-Moreover, we assume that
+To do so, we need to introduce a suitable set of hypotheses.